Jason2Brownlee/AuthoritySite/notes/100m_offers.md

 3. If doing something live, what environment or medium do I want to deliver it in?
 In-person, phone support, email support, text support, Zoom support, chat support
 4. If doing a recording, how do I want them to consume it?
 Audio, video, or written.
 5.How quickly do we want to reply?
 On what days? during what hours?
 24/7.
 9-5, within 5 minutes, within an hour, within 24 hrs?
 6. 10x to 1/10th test.
 If my customers paid me 10x my price (or $100,000) what would I provide?
 If they paid me 1/10th the price and I had to make my product more valuable than it already is, how would I do that?
 How could I still make them successful for 1/10th price?
-Stretch your mind in either direction and you’ll come up with widely different solutions.
+Stretch your mind in either direction and you'll come up with widely different solutions.

 Next is to Trim and Stack.